samcraenen/Assignment_2/README.md

 ## Diagram
 We start with making our Diagram.
 This will give you a visual view on what you need to make later on.

+you can find the diagram code here: /diagram/assignment_2_diagram.drawio

 ## Installation
 **Azure CLI**: for windows, start by going to this website: https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?pivots=msi and click on either the 32bit or 64bit download button.